jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 ---
 class PatchEmbeddingBlock(nnx.Module):
     """
-    A patch embedding block, based on the ViT ("An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" https://arxiv.org/abs/2010.11929
+    A patch embedding block, based on the ViT paper.

     Args:
         in_channels (int): Number of input channels in the image (such as 3 for RGB).